thecodingelf/React-Weather/README.md

 # Weather application

 User can search weather in different cities of the country set by the country code.
+They can see the temperatures in celcius, pressure and humidity of that city.

 ### Getting Started